polyfem/polysolve/README.md

 # PolyFEM Solvers Wrappers

-This library containts an Eigen Wrappers for many different external solvers including (but not limited to):
+This library contains a cross-platform Eigen Wrappers for many different external solvers including (but not limited to):
  - Hypre
  - AMGCL
  - Pardiso